heertheeswaran/mail-client-py-cli/README.md

 ## Disclaimer

 This tool is designed for managing emails programmatically.
 Ensure that you understand the actions being performed, especially when moving emails or marking them as read/unread, as these actions are irreversible.

-## Contributions

-Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
-Your feedback is valuable in enhancing the functionality and usability of the tool.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.